OpenMx/OpenMx/docs/source/TimeSeries_Matrix.rst

         name="M"
     )

-The last piece of our model is the ``mxRAMObjective`` function, which defines both how the specified matrices combine to create the expected covariance matrix of the data, as well as the fit function to be minimized.
+The last pieces of our model are the ``mxExpectaionRAM`` and ``mxFitFunctionML`` functions, which define both how the specified matrices combine to create the expected covariance matrix of the data, and the fit function to be minimized, respectively.
 As covered in earlier examples, the expected covariance matrix for a RAM model is defined as:

 .. math::
    :nowrap: